Tunable liquid-solid hybrid thermal metamaterials with a topology transition: Abstract

 \section{Abstract}

-Thermal metamaterials provide rich control of heat transport which is becoming the foundations of cutting-edge applications ranging from chip cooling to thermal camouflage and heat harvesting.
+Thermal metamaterials provide rich control of heat transport which is becoming the foundations of cutting-edge applications ranging from chip cooling to biomedical.
 However, due to the fundamental laws of physics, the manipulation of heat is much constrained in conventional thermal metamaterials where effective heat conduction with Onsager reciprocity dominates.
 Here, through the inclusion of thermal convection and breaking the Onsager reciprocity, we unveil a regime in thermal metamaterials and transformation thermotics that goes beyond effective heat conduction.
-By designing a solid-liquid hybrid thermal metamaterial, we demonstrate for the first time a continuous switch from thermal cloaking to thermal concentration in one device with external tuning.
+By designing a liquid-solid hybrid thermal metamaterial, we demonstrate a continuous switch from thermal cloaking to thermal concentration in one device with external tuning.
 Underlying such a switch is a topology transition in the virtual space of the thermotic transformation which is achieved by tuning the liquid flow via external control.
-These discoveries illustrate the extraordinary heat transport in complex multi-component thermal metamaterials and pave the way toward a unprecedented regime of heat manipulation.
+These discoveries illustrate the extraordinary heat transport in complex multi-component thermal metamaterials and pave the way toward an unprecedented regime of heat manipulation.

-Developing rapidly in the past decade, thermal metamaterials~\cite{APL08,APL08-1} and transformation thermotics~\cite{SPR,PR2021,NRM2021} have greatly enriched heat manipulation which are valuable for applications ranging from thermal cloaking and camouflage~\cite{OE2012,PRL2012,PRL2014}, heat management in chips~\cite{IEEE2015,SCI2018,SCI2020,JEP2020,JEP2021,NAT2021}, to daily-life energy saving~\cite{PRL2016,NATE2017,SCI2021}.
-However, by far the development in this discipline is mainly focused on conductive thermal metamaterials~\cite{PRL2015,AM2015,APL2016,AM2018,NC2018,IJHMT2020,AM2021} where thermal transport is dominated by diffusive or effective heat conduction which is restricted by Onsager's reciprocity.
+Developing rapidly in the past decade, thermal metamaterials~\cite{APL08,APL08-1} and transformation thermotics~\cite{SPR,PR2021,NRM2021} have greatly enriched heat manipulation which are valuable for applications ranging from thermal cloaking and camouflage~\cite{OE2012,PRL2012,PRL2014}, heat management in chips~\cite{IEEE2015,SCI2018,SCI2020,JEP2020,JEP2021,NAT2021}, daily-life energy saving~\cite{PRL2016,NATE2017,SCI2021}, to biological cell thermoregulation~\cite{CELL,PNAS1}.
+However, by far the development in this discipline is mainly focused on conductive thermal metamaterials~\cite{PRL2015,AM2015,APL2016,AM2018,NC2018,IJHMT2020,IJHMT2021,AM2021} where thermal transport is dominated by diffusive or effective heat conduction which is restricted by Onsager's reciprocity.
 The manipulation of heat in such thermal metamaterials are constrained in many aspects.
 Furthermore, the functions of conventional thermal metamaterials cannot be modified when the temperature settings are given~\cite{PRL2015,APL2016}, lacking the on-demand control that are desired in many situations.